heathbar/vizio-smart-cast/README.md

 ### `control.power.on()`

 Turn on the device.
-_Note:_ some devices may require you to send a WOL magic packet to first wake-up the device.
+*NOTE:* some devices may require you to send a WOL magic packet to first wake-up the device.
 Eco-mode is not supported.

 #### Returns